BlackOpsOne/Cheating-PSA/pages/t4/Stealth-Cheating.md

 Console can have stealth patches via GSC injector mod menus, but modifying the script to not be a mod menu but something that would provide an advantage, such as a better setup.

 > [!CAUTION]
-> This is impossible to detect, console is a weak link.
+> This is impossible to detect, as console can not have a reliable anticheat.

 # [Next Page: Black Ops - Obvious Cheating](../t5/Obvious-Cheating.md)